 “We don’t ramp up the entertainment too much,” Jim Pfief said.

 If you do, stroll Flagler Avenue and pick your watering hole.
 Or, make real use of that beach bag; stuffing it with purchases from a plant nursery, jewelry and clothing boutiques; even tiny art galleries.

 Shopping is available to the west, across the North Causeway, as well along New Smyrna Beach’s historic riverfront business district — Canal Street.
-Antique shops (New Smyrna Antique Mall and The Palms Collectables are fun) and the newly renovated New Smyrna Museum of History on Sams Avenue, just north of Canal, are two options.
+Antique shops (NSB Antique Mall and Palms Antiques & Collectables are fun) and the newly renovated New Smyrna Museum of History on Sams Avenue, just north of Canal, are two options.

 There's another alternative.
 You can overeat very well in this town.
 In fact, drinking and dining vie with beaching and surfing for most popular New Smyrna Beach activities.

 Bagel World, south on South Atlantic Avenue, (A1A), is can’t-miss with its varieties and spreads.
 Back on Flagler Avenue, the Beacon offers consistent diner fare.
 Locals swear by the Breakers’ choice of 17 fresh burgers.